140 Cognitive Science Building

-The cognitive science major requires the completion of nine courses from the core sequences, which must include two courses in the Cognitive Science 101 series, two in the Cognitive Science 102 series, two in the Cognitive Science 107 series, Cognitive Science 109, and two additional courses from any of the core sequences.
+The cognitive science major requires the completion of nine courses from the core sequences, which must include two courses in the Cognitive Science 101 series, two in the Cognitive Science 102 series, two in the Cognitive Science 107 series, Cognitive Science 109 (for BS only), and two (or three) additional courses from any of the core sequences.

 At least half of the electives for the major must be taken in the department.
 Courses in the Cognitive Science 19X series (190A, 190B, 190C, 198, 199) may not be used as an elective to satisfy the major requirements for the BA degree.
 One course in the Cognitive Science 19X series may be used as an elective to satisfy the requirements for the BS degree, but only with the approval of both the instructor who supervised the course and the undergraduate adviser.
 A course taken outside the department must meet the following criteria:

 - The course must deal with topics and issues that are clearly part of cognitive science.